pjrigali/Call-Of-Duty-Warzone-Analysis/docs/functions.rst

     :return: Match difficulty.
     :rtype: pd.DataFrame
     :example: *None*
-    :note: The intent is for a map_choice and mode_choice to be fed into both DocumentFilter's.
+    :note: The intent is for a **map_choice** and **mode_choice** to be fed into both DocumentFilter's.

 .. function:: get_daily_hourly_weekday_stats(doc_filter):

-    Calculate kills, deaths, wins, top 5s or 10s, match count, and averagePlacement for every day, week, hour.
+    Calculate kills, deaths, wins, top 5s or 10s, match count, and average placement for every day, week, hour.

     :param doc_filter: Input DocumentFilter.
     :type doc_filter: DocumentFilter
     :return: 3 pd.DataFrames and a dict
     :rtype:  *None*
     :example: *None*
-    :note: The intent is for a map_choice and mode_choice to be fed into the DocumentFilter.
+    :note: The intent is for a **map_choice** and **mode_choice** to be fed into the DocumentFilter.

 .. function:: get_weapons(doc_filter):

-    Calculate the Kills, deaths, assists, headshots, averagePlacement and count for each weapon.
+    Calculate the Kills, deaths, assists, headshots, average placement and count for each weapon.

     :param doc_filter: Input DocumentFilter.
     :type doc_filter: DocumentFilter
     :return: A DataFrame with a players gun stats.
     :rtype: pd.DataFrame
     :example: *None*
-    :note: The intent is for a username to be fed into the DocumentFilter and this will return the information for that specific player.
+    :note: The intent is for a **username** to be fed into the DocumentFilter and this will return the information for that specific player.

 .. function:: find_hackers(doc_filter, y_column, col_lst, std):